Find out when you need to charge VAT if you supply for food and drink for the purposes of catering or as a takeaway.

 - any subsidy you receive from the owner of the catering facilities (this subsidy is standard-rated and should include payments you receive to balance a profit and loss account)

-You must account for VAT on your supplies even if the owner of the facilities makes exempt supplies.
+You must account for VAT on your supplies even if the owner of the facilities makes exempt supplies, see paragraph 2.6.

 5.3 Catering provided by a catering contractor acting as agent